mk251-stack/INDE-577-Final-Project/examples/Supervised_Learning/Regression_Trees/README.md

 This visualization helps reveal:

-Slight regression to the mean at extreme housing values Increased error variance for high priced homes
+- Slight regression to the mean at extreme housing values
+- Increased error variance for high-priced homes
-Overall consistency across the bulk of the dataset
+- Overall consistency across the bulk of the dataset

 These patterns are expected for regression trees trained on limited data and provide useful intuition about model limitations.

 # Outlook

 While a single Regression Tree performs well and offers strong interpretability, it remains sensitive to data splits and noise.
-The natural next step is to extend this approach using ensemble methods such as Random Forests, which average predictions across many trees trained on different subsets of data and features.
+A natural extension is to apply ensemble methods such as Random Forests, which average predictions across many trees trained on different subsets of data and features.

 This typically leads to:

->Lower variance
+- Lower variance
->Improved generalization
+- Improved generalization
->More stable feature importance estimates
+- More stable feature importance estimates

-Running Random Forests on this dataset provides a useful comparison point and helps quantify how much performance is gained by sacrificing some interpretability for robustness.
-BUT this is an afterthought sadly, I did RF on the census dataset :( but this wouldve been nice to see too
+Although Random Forests are explored elsewhere in this repository on a different dataset, applying them to the Boston Housing problem would be a valuable extension for directly quantifying the performance gains obtained through ensembling.